|

 This online course includes:

-- The online Continuing Education Course, giving 2 continuing Education Units (CEUs)
+- The online Continuing Education Course, giving 2 Florida continuing Education Units (CEUs) and 3 NCCAOM PDAs

 - The online examination and correction of the Continuing Education Course

-- A printable certificate attesting the completion of the course
+- A printable certificate attesting the completion of the course, and an email with a link to the certificate for future availability

 - The submission of the results and of the Continuing Education Units (CEUs) to the Florida Acupuncture Board via cebroker.com, if FL license number is available.